Annual Awards

 • 2017: Jonathan Messing, MSN, ACNP-BC, CCRN, TCRN

-This award is presented annually at the STN Annual Conference to an individual, in the medical or non-medical field, who has demonstrated outstanding leadership in trauma through practice, research, publication, education, patient advocacy, injury prevention, trauma system development or legislative involvements during their career at a local, state or national level.
+The purpose of the Leadership Award is to acknowledge an individual who has demonstrated outstanding leadership in trauma through practice, research, publication, education, patient advocacy, injury prevention, trauma system development or legislative involvement at a local, state or national level.

 The following are not eligible for nomination: